MRaysa/AI-chatbot-server/README.md

 ## 📋 Overview

-This is the backend API server for AI Chat Boot, built with Express.js and TypeScript.
+This is the backend API server for ChatMind, built with Express.js and TypeScript.
 It provides RESTful endpoints for authentication, chat management, AI conversations, and payment processing.

 ## ✨ Features